Corporation Tax: management expenses: Property business

 CTA09/S1219(3)(b) and CTA09/Part 4

-Where an investment company has profits assessable under Schedule A, some part of the emoluments of employees and directors may refer to the management of the properties.
-That part of the emoluments should be deducted in the computation of the Schedule A profits, and not as an expense of management under ICTA88/S75.
+Where a company with investment business also has a property business within the meaning of CTA09/S204 some part of the emoluments of employees and directors may refer to the management of the properties.
+That part of the emoluments should be deducted in the computation of the profits of the property business, and not as an expense of management under CTA09/S1219.

-- those items which the company claims as deductions in the computation of Schedule A income, and
+- those items which the company claims as deductions in the computation of the profits of its property business, and

 The distinction is important because: